New to Wood Green?

 - Summer activities are organised for house groups.

-- We invite parents of Year 6 pupils to Wood Green Academy for Parent/Pupil Partnership Day in the first term in September and Progress Evening in July.
-We issue a brochure, a prospectus and a Handbook to give parents as much information as we can.
+- We invite parents of Year new year 7 pupils to Wood Green Academy for a Parent Information Evening (PIE) in the first term in September and a Progress Evening in November.
+A prospectus and a Handbook are also available to give parents as much information as we can.

 - Year 7 pupils’ views on the Induction Programme are canvassed each year to ensure that transfer arrangements are meeting the pupils’ needs.